atooms-mirror/atooms/README.md

     system.density = 1.0
 ```

-We create a new trajectory file with just the rescaled configuration
+We create a new trajectory file containing just the rescaled configuration
 ```python
 from atooms.trajectory import TrajectoryXYZ